jarquinsandra/consensus_win/README.md

         flask db upgrade

 16. To setup your computer as a local host. https://helpdeskgeek.com/windows-10/install-and-setup-a-website-in-iis-on-windows-10/
-    a.
-Start typing “turn on windows” in the Search bar.
+    - Start typing “turn on windows” in the Search bar.
 The Turn Windows features on or off utility will show as a result.
 Click on it.
-    b.
-The Windows Features window will open.
+    - The Windows Features window will open.
 It may take a bit for the different features to load.
 Once it does, click on the checkbox next to Internet Information Services and then click the OK button.
-    c.
-The installation will begin and can take several minutes.
+    - The installation will begin and can take several minutes.
 Once it’s completed, click on the Close button.
-    d.
-Go to your browser and a type 127.0.0.1 in the direction bar.
+    - Go to your browser and a type 127.0.0.1 in the direction bar.
-    b.
-The Windows Features window will open.
-It may take a bit for the different features to load.
-Once it does, click on the checkbox next to Internet Information Services and then click the OK button.

 17. run

         python3 entrypoint.py